RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Methods

 \subsubsection{SHAP Values for the Full Linear–Additive Model}

 \texttt{RobustiPy} computes SHapley Additive exPlanations (SHAP) for the single `full' specification containing all predictors and controls.
-After dropping missing values (and optional group demeaning), the data are split into an 80\% training set and a 20\% held‐out test set.
+After dropping missing values, the data are split into an 80\% training set and a 20\% held-out test set.
+For \texttt{OLSRobust} with \texttt{group}, demeaning is applied before fitting; for \texttt{LRobust}, logistic fixed-effects demeaning is not applied and \texttt{group} is used for grouped cross-validation/bootstrap resampling.
 We fit ordinary least squares (or a Logistic Regression with an L2 penalty and inverse regularisation strength of 0.1, depending on the class used) on the training data:

 for $i=1,\dots,N_{\mathrm{test}}$ where $\overleftrightarrow{\mathbf X}_{i}$ and $\overleftrightarrow{\mathbf Z}_{i}$ are row‐vectors of the test‐set features (including the intercept).
 Let

 and

 Under linearity, the exact SHAP values are